felixlopz/hubrise-test-task/content/apps/uber-eats/en/configuration.md

 In the **Availability** section, set the availability for your Uber Eats store.

 For each day of the week, set the opening and closing times of your store by specifying one or two time shifts.
-Customers will not be able to order from your Just Eat store outside of these time windows.
+Customers will not be able to order from your Uber Eats store outside of these time windows.

 If your restaurant is closed on a specific day, click **Close the day**.
 To quickly copy the availability to all the following days on the list, click **Copy to bottom**.